seantrott/seantrott.github.io/_posts/2020-11-1-entitlement.md

 These results seem hard to reconcile––why would the relationship be so strong in Experiment 2, but weak or nonexistent in Experiment 1?
 The obvious difference between these experiments is the *task*: participants in Experiment 1 produced their response in a free-response box, while participants in Experiment 2 selected among multiple options.

-One very speculative explanation is that requesters producing a request "from scractch" (as in Experiment 1) converge on a relatively small set of "default" forms (as evidenced by a strong preference for Modal requests); any effect of entitlement might occur around the margins, and thus be harder to detect (or nonexistent).
+One very speculative explanation is that requesters producing a request "from scractch" (as in Experiment 1) converge on a relatively small set of "default" forms (as evidenced by a strong preference for Modal requests); any effect of entitlement might occur around the margins, and thus be harder to detect.
 Determining whether or not this is true would require running a larger experiment with more experiments and more statistical power.

 #### Experiment 3